dovedb/DoveDB/README.md

 we show the user interface of DoveDB for declarative video query processing.
 The layout contains three main components, marked as zone A, B, and C, respectively

-  * Textbox for command lines
+  A. Textbox for command lines
-  * Parameter configuration panel
+  B. Parameter configuration panel
-  * Display panel for VMQL query results
+  C. Display panel for VMQL query results

 <img align="center" src="./figs/ui.png" width="1000">